S-type granite

-S-type granites are a category of granites first proposed in 2001.
+S-type granites are a category of granites first proposed in 1974.
 They are recognized by a specific set of mineralogical, geochemical, textural, and isotopic characteristics.
 S-type granites are over-saturated in aluminium, with an ASI index greater than 1.1 where ASI = Al2O3 / (CaO + Na2O +K2O) in mol percent; petrographic features are representative of the chemical composition of the initial magma as originally put forth by Chappell and White are summarized in their table 1.

 Mineralogy

 Major minerals (present in amounts > 5 volume%)

 Like all granites, the modal mineralogy of S-type granites are dominated by alkali- and plagioclase feldspars and quartz.
 Thus, S-type granites are silica over-saturated (contain quartz), and do not contain feldspathoids.
 An interesting feature of S-type granites, at the hand sample scale, is that alkali-feldspars are typically white in color (rather than pink) excluding samples that have been affected by weathering and alteration.
 A photomicrograph, taken in cross-polarized light, of alkali feldspar from the S-type Strathbogie Granite of Australia is shown in figure 1.

 Examples of granite textures and mineralogy as seen in sawn-slabs from hand samples collected from granites of the Lachlan Fold Belt, Australia are shown.
 This includes enclaves of dark, lineated, ovoid, metamorphic rocks in the S-type Cooma Granodiorite.
 These enclaves are considered to represent restite by some researchers and meta-sedimentary xenoliths by others.
 The S-type Granya Granite shows the characteristic white feldspars, grey quartz, and black biotite, the highly reflective mineral is muscovite.
 The S-type Strathbogie Granite crops out in the Strathbogie Ranges of Australia.
 A hand sample from the Strathbogie Granite has a porphyritic texture with larger crystal of grey quartz, called phenocrysts, set in a finer grain matrix of quartz and feldspar.
 The darker, prismatic, phenocrysts in this sample of the Strathbogie Granite are cordierite.
-Geologists use differences in mineralogy and texture, such as shown here, to subdivide large granite batholiths into subdomains on geologic maps.
+Geologists use differences in mineralogy and texture, such as shown here, to subdivide large granite batholiths into subdomains on geological maps.